anthonykoch/blade-expression/readme.md

 ### Todo

-- [ ] Change StringLiteral and Template to char by char reading
-- [ ] Remove raw values for strings
+- [ ] Fix double start parsing as exponent operator in < ES7